morawatur/PyHoLo/README.txt

 1. Extract files from downloaded zip archive to a directory on local disk (e.g. C:\python_programs\PyHoLo).

-2. Open the Python command interpreter (e.g. IPython).
-If you have Anaconda, then in Windows 7 it can be found under Start menu, in All Programs -> Anaconda -> IPython.
+2. Open the Anaconda Prompt.
+In Windows 7 it can be found under Start menu, in All Programs -> Anaconda3 -> Anaconda Prompt.

-3. From the command interpreter level go to the directory with extracted files.
-You can do it by typing in the interpreter the following command:
+3. From the Anaconda Prompt level go to the directory with extracted files.
+You can do it by entering the following command:

 cd path_to_directory
 (e.g. cd C:\python_programs\PyHoLo)

 4. Run the PyHoLo.py script by entering the following command:

-%run PyHoLo.py
+python PyHoLo.py

-A dialog window should appear, which allows you to point to a directory with series of experimental images stored in DM3 file format.
+A dialog window should appear, asking you to point to a directory with series of experimental images stored in DM3 file format.
 Mark the first image from series and press Open.

 Note 1: Input images must be stored in DM3 format (internal file format of Gatan Microscopy Suite software).

 Note 2: Image names must have a common set of characters which denote series name and they must be numbered according to the following convention:

-ser_name_01.dm3, holo02.dm3, holo03.dm3 etc.
+ser_name_01.dm3, ser_name_02.dm3, ser_name_03.dm3 etc.
-where in this case 'ser_name_' is a name of series (digits smaller than 10 must be preceeded with '0', eg. 'holo03.dm3').
+where in this case 'ser_name_' is a name of hologram series (digits smaller than 10 must be preceeded with '0', eg. 'ser_name_03.dm3').

 ---------------------------------------------------------------------------------------------